mahatoarpan/Interview_prep/software_design_and_architecture.md

 The YAGNI principle is closely related to the Single Responsibility Principle (SRP) and the Open-Closed Principle (OCP), which are part of the SOLID principles.
 YAGNI aims to keep the codebase as simple as possible by avoiding the creation of unnecessary abstractions and functionality.

+### Composition over Inheritance
+Composition over inheritance is a programming principle that suggests that it is better to use composition, a mechanism for assembling objects, to create complex objects, rather than using inheritance, which is a mechanism for creating new classes based on existing ones.

+Inheritance is a powerful mechanism for creating reusable code, but it can also lead to tightly coupled, hard-to-maintain code.
+This is because inherited classes are tightly bound to their parent classes and any changes made to the parent class will affect all of its child classes.
+This makes it hard to change or extend the code without affecting the entire class hierarchy.

 #### Additional Resources:
 * [SOLID Principles in Object Oriented Design](https://www.bmc.com/blogs/solid-design-principles/)
 * [Solid Principles](https://khalilstemmler.com/articles/solid-principles/solid-typescript/)